fbef0102/Game-Private_Plugin/Plugin_插件/Anti_Griefer_防惡意路人/teamlock_vote/readme.md

 	// 0=Plugin off, 1=Plugin on.
 	teamlock_vote_enable "1"

-	// If 1, players can not start teamlock vote after game starts. teamlock_vote_game_block "1"
+	// If 1, players can not start teamlock vote after game starts/survival begins. teamlock_vote_game_block "1"

 	// Numbers of real survivor and infected player required to start a teamlock vote.